theaji/k8s-alpine/README.md

 - **`LICENSE`**: License file specifying the project's licensing terms.
 - **`requirements.txt`**: Contains Python dependencies required for the project.
 - **`requirements.yml`**: Contains Ansible collections required for the project.

+## Contributing

+Contributions are welcome!
+Please follow these guidelines when contributing:
+- Fork the repository and create a new branch for your feature or fix.
+- Write clear commit messages.
+- Submit a pull request with a detailed description of your changes.